Repairing an Olivetti M20

 - bit 1: not track zero after restore

 Olivetti is a registered trademark of Telecom Italia.

-This site is not related to Olivetti nor Telecom Italia.
-The information presented is available for personal use only and is shared in a "fair use" spirit.
-If you own the copyright of some of the stuff presented here and you think it should not be available, please contact the webmaster and the offending material will be removed.
+This site is not related to Olivetti nor to Telecom Italia.
+The material presented is meant for personal use only and is shared in a "fair use" spirit.
+If you own the copyright of some of the stuff presented here and you think it should be removed, please contact the webmaster.